iffybooks/host-a-website-at-home/README.md

 ❏ Copy and paste your home IP address into your URL bar and press enter, and you should see your website.

-# Set up DDNS for your own domain or subdomain
+# ▶ Set up DDNS for your domain or subdomain

 *Note: If you created a subdomain through dynv6 at the beginning of the project, you can skip this step.*